BestCoder1877/Word-Musher/README.md

 # Install

- Install the apk or exe file by clicking on Code and chossing Dowmload ZIP at https://github.com/BestCoder1877/Word-Musher
+ Install for windows or android  by clicking on Code and chossing Dowmload ZIP at https://github.com/BestCoder1877/Word-Musher

+# IF YOU ARE GETTING THE WINDOWS VERSION MAKE SURE TO KEEP THE windows FOLDER